 You can easily adapt the DIY for different attachment methods (either with modified sleeves and/or use with additional attachments) to best suit your pet and personal preferences.

-In time, I may make some additional slides with attachments for use over their actual collars, but as mentioned in our no-sew DIY dog bows and bow ties post, our preferred collars have wide buckles, big loops, and are fitted with tags and trackers.
-They’re are ill-suited to slipping through a slide, unless it’s very stretchy, and the width of some collars (see the example above with Oli’s collar) doesn’t suit sharing a slide with the bow.
-This means whatever elastic or fabric/Velcro is used to affix to the collar will be visible above/below the tie.
-Then there is the added complication that Oli and Humphrey wear very different walking collar widths.
+In time, I may make some additional slides with attachments for use over their actual collars, but as mentioned in our DIY dog bow ties and collar attachments post, our preferred collars have wide buckles, big loops, and are fitted with tags and trackers.
+They’re are ill-suited to slipping through a slide, unless it’s very stretchy, and the width of some collars (see the example above with Oli’s collar) means whatever elastic or fabric/Velcro is used to affix to the collar will be visible above/below the tie.
+There is also the added complication that Oli and Humphrey wear very different walking collar widths.

 Dressed to Impress!